 In order for businesses to access owed money faster, invoice finance lenders advance 80-90% of what an invoice is worth.

-If ya business regularly invoices other companies, this could be a good source of short-term funding and can help alleviate cash flow problems.
+If ya business regularly invoices other companies, this could be a good source of short-term funding and can help cure cash flow problems.

 However, this funding method only works for businesses who sit on commercial invoices.
 If a business works primarily with consumers, they’ll have to look for finance elsewhere.

 Apart from the above methods, most business loans – in particular longer term ones – are secured against commercial assets, personal assets or require a personal guarantee from a business owner.

 This has been long-standing practice.